a-paija/CRM-Sales-Opportunities/README.md

 Prior to beginning the analysis, a series of data quality checks were conducted to ensure accuracy and build familiarity with the dataset.
 Key observations, data issues, and inconsistencies were documented in an issue log, while potential outliers and anomalies were identified and flagged for further review.

+Excel was then used to clean and prepare the dataset for analysis in SQL.
+This included handling missing values, standardizing categorical fields such as deal stages, and ensuring consistent formats for dates and numerical values.
+These steps ensured the data could be efficiently imported into SQL and enabled accurate querying and analysis.

 <img src="images/Issues_log.png" alt="Issue_log" width="850" height="950"/>

 <img src="images/Flagged_Row.png" alt="Flagged" width="550" height="450"/>

+## 🚫 Handling Missing & Incomplete Data

+During the data preparation phase, missing and incomplete values were identified in key fields such as product name, account name, and deal value.
+Rather than augmenting or imputing these values, a deliberate decision was made to preserve the original dataset and avoid introducing assumptions that could distort the analysis.

+Imputing fields like product or account names would require unsupported guesses about categorical data, which could misrepresent customer or product-level performance.
+Similarly, estimating missing deal values would directly impact revenue calculations and key metrics such as average deal size and win rate, reducing the reliability of insights.

+Given the analytical focus of this project, priority was placed on data integrity over data completeness.
+As a result, records with missing critical fields were either excluded from specific analyses (e.g., revenue calculations) or retained only where their inclusion would not compromise accuracy.

+This approach ensures that all findings and insights are grounded in verifiable data, providing a more trustworthy foundation for evaluating sales performance and pipeline efficiency.